Centralizer Rigidity near Elements of the Weyl Chamber Flow: Dichotomy of the centralizer

 In this section, we prove Theorem \ref{cenrig} on the dichotomy of the centralizer.

-The scheme of the proof is as follows.
+The scheme of the proof is as follows:

-Step 1: We use some estimate on the holonomies to show that if $g$ is not too far from identity at one point, then $g$ is very close to a translation by some vector $\rho(g)$ at every point.
+Step 1: We use some estimates on the holonomies to show that if $g$ is not too far from the identity at one point, then $g$ is very close to a translation by some vector at every point.